babylard/Translator/README.md

 # Translator

-The Translator Application is a simple desktop tool built using Python and PySimpleGUI that allows users to translate text from one language (which is auto-detected) to another.
+Translator is a simple application built using Python and PySimpleGUI that allows users to translate text from one language (which is auto-detected) to another.
 The application leverages the translate library.
 There is a button present that allows you to copy output translations to the clipboard quickly.